nuts-foundation/nl-anw-ig/CapabilityStatement-ANWZorgverlenerCapabilityStatement-v1.md

       ]
     }
   ],
-  "description" : "Version 1.0 capability statement defining the basic requirements for ANW FHIR servers - supports Patient resources with read and search operations", "jurisdiction" : [
+  "description" : "Version 1.0 capability statement defining the basic requirements for ANW FHIR servers wanting to support the ANW-Zorgverlener usecase.", "jurisdiction" : [
     {
       "coding" : [